pierregillon/Aggregate.Persistence.Patterns/Patterns/Aggregate.Persistence.Compromise/README.md

 * Single model for the domain and the persistence.
 * No mapping required
 * Thin abstraction layers
+* Easy to query multiple domain models / aggregates through the database

 ## Disadvantages
 * Internal states are *mutable* and can **be modified from outside of the domain model**, without evaluating business rules